-You will have another consultation about 2 weeks prior to your procedure, to discuss the surgery again and answer any further questions that might have arisen as you have prepared for the operation.
+You will have a second consultation about two weeks before your procedure, to discuss the surgery once again and ask any further questions that might have arisen as you have prepared for the operation.

 It depends on what is required, the type of implant chosen and hospital and anaesthetic fees, please contact us for a rough quote.